kalliope-project/kalliope/Docs/settings.md

 ## Hooks

 Hooking allow to bind actions to events based on the lifecycle of Kalliope.
-For example, it's useful to know yen Kalliope has detected the hotword from the trigger engine and make her spell out loud that she's ready to listen your order.
+For example, it's useful to know when Kalliope has detected the hotword from the trigger engine and make her spell out loud that she's ready to listen your order.

-To use a hook, attach the name of the hook to a synapse (or list of synapse) which exist in your brain.
+To use a hook, attach the name of the hook to a synapse (or list of synapse) which exists in your brain.

 Syntax:
 ```yml